gconte88/customer-app/README.md

 A json server is used to mock the customers (in node), to start the mock server type:

 - node node-server.js

+Go to your favourite browser and type: http://localhost:3000